nileshmallick1606/bookreviewapp/docs/UserStoryDocuments/Epic8-UIUXResponsiveDesign/US_8.1_Responsive_Layout.md

 - Validate spacing and alignment

 ## Definition of Done
-- Application is fully functional on all target screen sizes
+- Application is fully functional on all target screen sizes ✅
-- Navigation works properly on mobile and desktop
+- Navigation works properly on mobile and desktop ✅
-- Touch controls are appropriately sized on mobile
+- Touch controls are appropriately sized on mobile ✅
-- Layout adapts correctly at all breakpoints
+- Layout adapts correctly at all breakpoints ✅
-- All tests are passing with adequate coverage
+- All tests are passing with adequate coverage ✅
-- Code has been reviewed and approved by team
+- Code has been reviewed and approved by team ✅
-- Documentation is updated with responsive design details
+- Documentation is updated with responsive design details ✅

+## Implementation Notes
+- Created TabNavigation component with responsive behavior for mobile/desktop views
+- Implemented mobile-optimized SearchBar component with dialog interface for small screens
+- Developed UserProfileCard component with responsive layout adaptations
+- Fixed layout components to prevent duplicate navigation bars
+- Implemented flexible page layout system in _app.tsx with getLayout pattern